Haligonians bundled up and came together to mourn the seven Barho children who died in a house fire early Tuesday morning.

 Pat O'Brien came to Grand Parade to show his support.

 "It's an absolute tragedy," he said.
-"I wanted just to do a something.
+"I wanted just to do something.
 By showing up, it just kind of shows we care for people."

 Brooke Lewis is a mother of three and brought her eldest child, 8-year-old Weston, to the gathering.